NadaAboubakr/Hotel-DBMS/README.md

 # Hotel-DBMS
-school group project where we implemented the theories of databases practically.
-Using Oracle SQL; We created ERD, EERD, and Relational models for a hotel database management system.
-Check all of our work in the project report inserted.
+this is a school group project about hotel database management system, where we implemented the theories of databases practically.

+- Software used: "Oracle SQL"

+Contents:
+- ERD
+- EERD
+- Relational models

+> Check all of our work in the project report inserted.

+credits:
+- Teammates which their names are mentioned in the first page of the report.